 Devils Tongue was our third time going through Canada this year.
 I had initially planned on climbing it over Labor Day weekend.
 But after seeing Eric‘s report, I knew we could perhaps climb the peak in two days.

-So I reserved the precious three-day weekend for climbing Booker Mountain and Johannesburg Mountain instead.
+Instead, I reserved the precious three-day weekend for climbing Booker Mountain and Johannesburg Mountain.
 And that worked out well in terms of logistics and pet boarding.
 Alas, fall has finally arrived!

 See more trip photos here.